This Oregon Couple (and Their Goat) Star in a New Discovery+ Series

 The opening credits of The Bond, a four-part docuseries now streaming on Discovery+, depict a string of questionable behaviors.
-Over a song that is not necessarily by OneRepublic but is in spirit absolutely by OneRepublic, viewers are treated to several static tableaus: a faceless stranger petting an alligator, another getting friendly with a wolf, another still going full Creation of Adam with a primate.
+Over a song that is not necessarily by OneRepublic but is in spirit absolutely by OneRepublic, viewers are treated to a series of tableaus: a faceless stranger petting an alligator, another getting friendly with a wolf, another still going full Creation of Adam with a primate.
 I would let most dogs on planet earth lick my face without batting an eye, but watching all this unfold, I couldn’t repress my inner survivalist.
-"Please do not touch that wolf," I said to my television mid-sequence, giving my best panicked-but-patient preschool teacher.
+"Please do not touch that wolf," I said to the television mid-sequence, channeling my best panicked-but-patient preschool teacher.

 Some people might reasonably meet resistance from loved ones when they announce they are going to take their goat and themselves on an indefinite camping trip, but it was not so for the Battles.
 "I think all of our friends and family know that Chad and I have always been a little bit different," says Cate.
 She's a full-time artist; Chad is a theater school grad who performed as a professional clown for 10 years.
 "We've kind of done our own thing and never really went with a crowd, so I don't think it was shocking to them for us to live in a 22-foot trailer with a goat."

-When the couple is not at home in Grants Pass, where Cate runs an art studio, Chad does odd jobs, and the whole family frequents a gastropub called The Horny Goat, they spend about three months a year hitting up a variety of natural wonders.
-(Frankie loves the Southern Oregon Coast and California's Alabama Hills in particular, for their high bluffs.)
-In early 2021, the family was on a several-week stint at Utah's Capitol Reef National Park with Chad's children when they got a fateful Instagram DM from a producer for The Bond.
+When the couple is not at home in Grants Pass, where Cate runs an art studio, Chad does odd jobs, and the whole family frequents a gastropub called The Horny Goat, they spend about three months a year hitting up natural wonders.
+Frankie loves the Southern Oregon Coast and California's Alabama Hills in particular, for their high bluffs.
+In early 2021, the family was on a several-week stint at Utah's Capitol Reef National Park with Chad's children when they got a fateful DM from a producer for The Bond.

 “At first, I was like, ‘Oh, they’ve probably contacted hundreds of other people, they’re not going to pick us,’” Cate says.
 “But sure enough, they followed up, and directors came out, producers came out, and then come June, we were on a monthlong road trip with a film crew around the West.”

-In the episode, the Battles travel in a loop: from Grants Pass to Wyoming, then up and back through Idaho (where they attend a memorable, Nomadland-adjacent goat owner meetup), and down the coast to Gold Beach, where they scatter the ashes of Frankie's former companion, the beloved family dog.
-Along the way, they make for impossibly entertaining company.
-Cate is a blast of goat-loving sunshine who still comes across very tethered to planet earth, and Chad is a deadpan hoot, at one point using the bow for his musical saw on Frankie's horns and dubbing it "the horn section" at "goatchella."
+In the finished episode, the Battles travel in a loop: from Grants Pass to Wyoming, then up and back through Idaho (where they attend a memorable, Nomadland-adjacent goat meetup), and down the coast to Gold Beach, Oregon, where they scatter the ashes of Frankie's former companion, the beloved family dog.
+Along the way, the Battles make for impossibly entertaining company.
+Cate is a blast of goat-loving sunshine who remains tethered to planet earth, and Chad is a deadpan hoot, at one point using his musical saw on Frankie's horns and dubbing it "the horn section" at "goatchella."
 (His favorite campfire saw song, for the record, is "Amazing Grace," "because it's easy.")

-And most crucially, for any fur-inclusive families hoping to hit the road, the couple advises against getting too fooled by the high-gloss van life social media aesthetic.
+And most crucially, for any fur-curious families hoping to hit the road, the couple advises against getting fooled by the high-gloss van life social media aesthetic.
 "Don't think of full-time travel as being an Instagram post.
 As you saw in the episode, there's always something happening, something breaking.
 It's not the way everyone thinks it is," says Chad.
-Indeed, early on in the episode, they hit a bump and unsecured cabinets fly open, fridge contents spill out, and the impact on the tiny bathroom is best left to the imagination (or perhaps not).
-When the Battles park and assess the damage, they shrug and laugh through it, superhumanly unfazed, then go back to petting their beloved Frankie.
+Indeed, early on in the episode, the Battles hit a bump and unsecured cabinets fly open, fridge contents spill out, and the impact on the tiny bathroom is best left to the imagination.
+When the family parks and assess the damage, they shrug and laugh through it, superhumanly unfazed, then go back to petting their beloved Frankie.

 "It can be challenging at times," Chad admits.
-"But very rewarding at the same time."
-In the nicest way possible: the bond is a hell of a drug.
+"But also very rewarding."
+The bond, evidently—and we mean this in the nicest way possible—is a hell of a drug.